Is Aikido Better Than Brazilian Jiu Jitsu?

 Do Aikido and Jiu-Jitsu Work Together?

-Training Brazilian jiu-jitsu and Aikido at the same time will be difficult, particularly for beginners.
-This is because you must dedicate the required time and energy to achieve in two martial arts, which may be challenging.
-Otherwise, the combat disciplines use different techniques and serve various training aims, and they are not in any way complimentary.
+Training Brazilian jiu-jitsu and Aikido simultaneously will be difficult, particularly for beginners.
+This is because you must dedicate the required time and energy to achieve two martial arts, which may be challenging.

 Aikido is a martial art that evolved from a specific type of old Ju-Jitsu and Kodokan Judo.
 It teaches its practitioners the technique of ignoring a conflict by leveraging the harmony effect to place opponents in a vulnerable position.
 As a result, opponents may be injured due to the Aikido harmonic approach.